BDRG-Radiant-Panel-Model/Membrane-Assisted-Panel-Model/README.md

 ## Usage

-SImmilarely, information on using the two models can be found at the following links:
+Similarly, information on using the two models can be found at the following links:

 * [Py only Usage](https://github.com/BDRG-Radiant-Panel-Model/Membrane-Assisted-Panel-Model/wiki/%22Base-Model%22-Usage)
 * [Py/TRNSYS Usage](https://github.com/BDRG-Radiant-Panel-Model/Membrane-Assisted-Panel-Model/wiki/%22BPS-Model%22-Usage)

+## Support

+To contact me, please post in the discussion section